 Women in Design (WiD) and Latin GSD, in collaboration with the Landscape Architecture department, present “Landscape Design in Latin America: Unpacking Theory, Practice, and Agency.”
 This symposium will provide an opportunity to debate the current and future state of landscape design in Latin America.
 Latin America is formed by a diverse set of territories, offering both challenges and opportunities to the landscape discipline.
-This symposium brings together professionals from several countries Read more about Landscape Design in Latin America: Unpacking Theory, Practice, and Agency
+This symposium brings together professionals from several countries to discuss the complex social, political, and environmental… Read more about Landscape Design in Latin America: Unpacking Theory, Practice, and Agency

 Hutchins Center Room 2R, 104 Mt.
 Auburn Street 3R, Cambridge MA, 02138

 On April 4th, 2017 at 4PM, Henry Louis Gates, Jr., Alphonse Fletcher University Professor and Director of the Hutchins Center for African & African American Research at Harvard University, and Luis Almagro Secretary General of the Organization of American States, will sign an agreement to collaborate on events and programs that generate ideas for and implement positive change in the lives of people of African descent in Latin America.
 This collaborative effort will be undertaken during the International Decade of People of African Descent.
 Please join Dr. Almagro for a conversation on… Read more about Q&A with Luis Almagro, Secretary General of the OAS on the International Decade for People of African Descent